tdolan21/miniAGI/README.md

 ```
 If you want to use an nVidia GPU as compute for rendering machine learning models in the various modules, you should initialize the conda env like this before using pip install.

-Ensure that the enviornment is activated before continuing this portion.
+Ensure that the environment is activated before continuing this portion.
 ```bash
 conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 ```

-If you just intend on using CPU compute, then a simple pip install will be enough once the conda enviornment has been created.
+If you just intend on using CPU compute, then a simple pip install will be enough once the conda environment has been created.

 ```bash
 pip install -r "requirements.txt"